 Remember, it’s not about the number of training courses that have been run – but whether school staff understand why it is relevant to their role and what to do if they have a concern.

-- The Prevent training catalogue
+- Prevent duty training

 An introduction to radicalisation and how to support students who may be at risk.